 - It helps in obtaining targets.

-- It helps in arrangement and connection amidst the departments.
+- It helps in managing the arrangement and connections among various departments.

 - It helps consumers in obtaining satisfaction.